RLSR: Reinforcement Learning from Self Reward: Results

 For the Countdown task we iteratively designed a prompt that minimizes the number of false positives provided by the self-judge agent so that self-learning can happen.
 Overall, we conducted experiments with four distinct prompts (detailed in \autoref{fig:prompts}), serving as proxies for the formal reward function.
 These prompts varied in explicitness, from simpler formulations to a more explicit version designed to prevent reward hacking.

 \autoref{fig:tnr} illustrates the training dynamics of a Qwen 2.5 7B model across the four prompts.
 Early in training, all prompts led the True Negative Rate (TNR) of the self-rewarding agent approach its upper limit.
 However as training progressed, the policy gradient optimization algorithm found a strategy to reward hack the less explicit prompts, which resulted in a substantial drop in the TNR, except for the last prompt.
 Ultimately the agent’s mean self-reward diverged from the mean formal reward, leading to poor evaluation metrics.
-Examples of the hacks found by the agent for all three prompts, and the mean formal reward on the evaluation set can be seen in Appendix A.

 A comparison of the training dynamics of a self-judging agent using the most robust prompt, and an agent using a formal reward function is displayed in \autoref{fig:formal-llm-dynamics}.
 A consistent performance gain of approximately $20\%$ over the baseline was observed in both configurations.
 The mean reward curves also exhibited analogous trends across these conditions.
 Furthermore, the mean response length increased at similar rates in both scenarios, a phenomenon attributed to the emergence of search abilities within the agent chain of thought.